High Blood Pressure Linked With Alzheimer Disease

 By the end of the 12-week study, both sets of participants showed signs of improvement in verbal memory skills and visual-spatial memory.

-“However, the participants who practiced yoga and meditation demonstrated greater improvements in visual-spatial memory skills – the ability to navigate and remember locations – than those who engaged in memory enhancement training.”
+“However, the participants who practised yoga and meditation demonstrated greater improvements in visual-spatial memory skills – the ability to navigate and remember locations – than those who engaged in memory enhancement training.”

 Not only that, but the yoga-meditation group surpassed their co-testers from the memory enhancement training group in skills designed to cope with stress and anxiety.